snok/pep585-upgrade/README.md

+> Still a work in progress

 # PEP585 Upgrade

 This is a [pre-commit](https://pre-commit.com/) hook for upgrading type hints to the new native types implemented in [PEP 585](https://www.python.org/dev/peps/pep-0585/).

 The new types are natively supported as in Python `3.9.0`, but were also backported to version `3.7+`, using the futures import.